omnia-digital/catalyst/README.md

 ## Platform Framework Sponsors

 We would like to extend our thanks to the following sponsors for funding Platform Framework development.
-If you are interested in becoming a sponsor, please contact us at Omnia Digital [Omnia Digital Website](https://omniadigital.io).
+If you are interested in becoming a sponsor, please contact us at [Omnia Digital](https://omniadigital.io).

 ### Premium Partners